Nonmonotonic diffusion in sheared active suspensions of squirmers

 The instantaneous velocities decorrelate over time and can be quantified by a velocity autocorrelation function, $\Phi_v(t) \equiv \langle \bm U(\tau) \cdot \bm U(\tau+t) \rangle/U_{rms}^2$, where $\langle \cdot \rangle$ averages over all particles and time.
-Fig.~\ref{fig:rms}(b) shows $\Phi_v(t)$ for pulling shakers under different Pe at $\phi=10\%$ and passive particles (Pe $\to \infty$) at different $\phi$.
+Fig.~\ref{fig:rms}(b) shows $\Phi_v(t)$ for pulling shakers under different Pe at $\phi=10\%$ and passive particles (Pe $\to \infty$ as activity is turned off) at different $\phi$.
 We observe faster decorrelation as Pe or $\phi$ increases and even a negative $\Phi_v(t)$ at sufficiently high Pe.
 Such \emph{anticorrelation} has been noted in earlier simulations \citep{drazer_koplik_khusid_acrivos_2002, sierou2004shear} and results from either hydrodynamic or excluded-volume interactions.
 Under shear, pairwise HIs render transient particle displacements that necessarily become zero at equal time after the encounter \citep{batchelor1972hydrodynamic}; thus, the velocities change sign and $\Phi_v(t) <0$.
 This effect is weakened at higher $\phi$ due to many-body HIs and more frequent collisions; however, particles tend to oscillate as they collide (see supplemental videos), again making $\Phi_v(t) <0$.
-The time scale of these shear-induced interactions is proportional to $\dot\gamma^{-1}$.
+The time scale of these shear-induced interactions is proportional to $\dot\gamma^{-1}$ and reduces with $\phi$, c.f.~Fig.~\ref{fig:rms}(b).
 The negative velocity autocorrelation is the reason for the subdiffusive motion observed in Fig.~\ref{fig:D}(b).